 The student's advisory committee administers the Preliminary Examination.
 To pass the examination, a degree candidate must have a favorable vote from a majority of the examining committee, with a maximum of one negative vote.
 All members of the student's advisory committee must attend the oral portion of the examination; virtual attendance is acceptable when necessary.
 If performance on the Preliminary Examination is unsatisfactory, one full semester must lapse (15 weeks) before the Examination is administered a second time.
 The student must then retake the exam within 12 months of the first result of the oral examination.
+Students who fail to retake the exam within this period will be placed on academic probation during the subsequent semester to communicate the urgency with which tasks should be completed.
 Extensions to this timeline may be requested in writing to the Graduate Committee who will have decision-making authority on each of those cases.
 Students failing the Preliminary Examination twice will be dismissed from the program.

 The specific expectations and format of the second attempt at the Preliminary Examination are ultimately governed by the student's dissertation committee.
 However, these expectations should be clearly documented in writing and given to both the student and the ADH for Graduate Programs.
 It is acceptable for this second attempt to mimic the exact format of the first attempt (i.e., submitting a prospectus, receiving newly crafted questions, writing responses to those questions in a 2 or 4 week timeframe, orally defending the written responses).
 It is also acceptable for the committee to specifically cater the second attempt to target the areas that were unsuccessful in the student's first attempt.
 Given that the purpose of the preliminary exam is to assess one's readiness to pursue creative, original, independent research at a level typically expected of PhD students, it is generally expected that the second attempt of a preliminary exam would involve significant new written work to accompany the required oral defense.